N0K0/TG2020-AI/README.md

-# The Gathering 2020 AI competition: Gaia Edition (Preview edition)
+# [Cancelled] The Gathering 2020 AI competition: Gaia Edition

+Note that The Gathering 2020 is cancelled and replaced with TG2020:Online i which i do not have capacity to host the competition

 ![image-20200222121104563](media/README/image-20200222121104563.png)